Planning Built Environments - MA

 This course seeks to shape you as a highly competent professional who can continue to develop not only yourself but also the broader sector.

-Practice and research-informed learning, teaching and assessment strategies emphasise problem solving, team working and wider appreciation, with functional and procedural knowledge framed within this broader context.
+Practice and research-informed learning, teaching and assessment strategies emphasise problem solving, team working and wider appreciation, with functional and procedural planning knowledge framed within this broader context.

 Broadly speaking, the teaching strategy moves from staff-led during the early stages of the course to student-led towards the end.
 The early part of the course is intended to provide you with the basic knowledge and skills to understand how the spatial planning system operates and the need to embed the environmental services lens in processes in order to connect planning across different sectors, land uses and scales.
 This is achieved through staff-led lectures, seminars and workshops.